Social Media Guide

 Administration and monitoring

-2. Authorization must be obtained first from WashU Medicine Marketing & Communications, before using the University’s or WUSM’s names and logos, including the names of departments, programs and divisions and clinical endeavors.
+2. Authorization must be obtained first from WashU Medicine Marketing & Communications, before using the University’s or WashU Medicine’s names and logos, including the names of departments, programs and divisions and clinical endeavors.
 All policies, procedures, and guidelines regarding University trademarks, names, and symbols apply to social networking sites.
 Existing social media activities must be reviewed and approved or amended as necessary.

 3. Participation in or on social media platforms can be created by, assigned to and maintained by representatives of departments, divisions, programs or their delegates under the guidance of WashU Medicine Marketing & Communications.

 4. All social media participation must assign a primary site administrator responsible for content and adhere to applicable policies and procedures.
 The primary administrator should be an employee of the University.
-If not an employee of the University, the primary site administrator must be directly supervised by an employee of Washington University who assumes responsibility for the primary site administrator’s work.
+If not an employee of the University, the primary site administrator must be directly supervised by an employee of Washington University in St. Louis who assumes responsibility for the primary site administrator’s work.
 The site administrator’s name and title, as well as all parties with administrative access to the site, shall be forwarded to WashU Medicine Marketing & Communications, posted on the site, and kept current by the department, division or program responsible for the social media forum.
 WashU Medicine Marketing & Communications can approve requests for assistance or shared site administration by other parties (See Shared Administrative Access to Social Media Platforms, page 3).

 5. The primary site administrator will ensure that: